LeonardoManzella/sofware-development-performance-metrics/README.md

     The above 2 together                1 year

 ### Decade
-    Send packet CA->Netherlands->CA     4.8 years     Average time it takes to complete a bachelor's degree
+    Send packet CA->Netherlands->CA     4.8 years     Average time it takes to complete a tertiary's degree